BishalBabuDumre/Predictive-Maintenance/README.md

 ***2. Root Mean Squared Error (RMSE)***
 * **Baseline:** `1.933060`
 * **Persistence:** `2.438654`
-* **Interpretation:** The VAPA model significantly reduces larger errors compared to the persistence model.
+* **Interpretation:** As expected, the VAPA model significantly reduces larger errors compared to the persistence model.
+Notably, VAPA drives a 20.73% reduction in RMSE, compared to a 16.57% reduction in MAE.
+Because RMSE heavily penalizes large deviations, this disproportionate improvement proves that the VAPA model is exceptionally robust at variance reduction and eliminating large outlier errors.

 ***3. Coefficient of Determination (R²)***
 * **Baseline:** `0.156438`